The First Time Is the Last Time: Plot

 Yuk-fung finds a kitten in prison and secretly takes care of it.
-The friendship of Yuk-fung, Crazy Bitch and 5354 enhances over time.
-Yuk-fung and 5354 also look forward to their new lives with their boyfriend after their release from prison.
-But good times do not last as Crazy Bitch finds out in prison that her father died from drug abuse.
-Yuk-fung also discovers her assassination target, Winnie Wong, is actually Crazy Bitch.
+The friendship of Yuk-fung, Crazy Bitch, and 5354 enhances over time.
+Yuk-fung and 5354 also look forward to their new lives with their boyfriends after their release from prison.
+But good times do not last, as Crazy Bitch finds out in prison that her father died from drug abuse.
+Yuk-fung also discovers that her assassination target, Winnie Wong, is actually Crazy Bitch.
 5354 is then killed by a mentally disturbed inmate, Jenny (Ngai Suet), and her unborn baby is also killed.

-Yuk-fung thinks highly of her friendship with Winnie and refuses to abide with Robert.
-On the day of her release, Yuk-fung leaves with her kitten, waiting for Robert to pick her up but the conscienceless Robert runs her over with his car and crushes her to death.
-The kitten flees back into the prison and Winnie picks it up where the film ends with her sad expression.
+Yuk-fung thinks highly of her friendship with Winnie and refuses to abide by Robert.
+On the day of her release, Yuk-fung leaves with her kitten, waiting for Robert to pick her up, but the conscienceless Robert runs her over with his car and crushes her to death.
+The kitten flees back into the room, and Winnie picks it up where the film ends with her sad expression.